Table of Contents:

 Surprises can lighten the mood of your event and make it overall more fun.
 Increase anticipation with countdowns or email teasers to guest speakers or product launches.

 Live entertainment will make your event far more enjoyable.
-Audience members will appreciate this attention to detail and will feel more comfortable and relaxed, which will allow for more natural and casual conversations throughout the event.
+Audience members will appreciate this attention to detail and feel more comfortable and relaxed, allowing for more natural and casual conversations throughout the event.